-- dataset Dataset to split. - split\at (int) Position at which the base dataset is split. - order (sequence of ints) Permutation of indexes in the base dataset.
-See the document of SubDataset for details.
+- dataset Dataset to split. - split_at (int) Position at which the base dataset is split.

+- order (sequence of ints) Permutation of indexes in the base dataset.
+See the document of SubDataset for details. - Returns Two SubDataset objects.
+The first subset represents the examples of indexes order[:split_at] while the second subset represents the examples of indexes order[split_at:].